2013 Nagaland Legislative Assembly election

 An election was held on 23 February 2013 to elect the Members of the Legislative Assembly (MLA) from each of the 60 Assembly Constituencies (ACs) in the state of Nagaland in India.

 Background

 The mandate of the 11th Nagaland Legislative Assembly, formed after the 2008 election, expired on 10 March 2013.
 Hence, the 12th Nagaland Legislative Assembly election was announced by the Election Commission of India.

 After the scrutiny of the nomination papers put up by the candidates, 188 candidates in total were able to contest for a total of 60 seats.

+Parties contested

 Results

 A total of 1,098,007 people voted out of an eligible electorate of 1,198,449, representing a turnout of 90.19%.

-Elected members

-Aftermath

-On 18 Jun 2014, 3 of the NCP MLAs defected to the BJP, leaving only one NCP MLA remaining in the assembly.